MyAccount is temporarily unavailable due to some issues identified by the council tax system provider.

 Government transparency agenda

-We have published a list of council owned or occupied land and buildings and their key attributes under the Government's Code of Recommended Practice for Local Authorities on Data Transparency (2013):
+We've published a list of council owned or occupied land and buildings and their key attributes under the Government's Code of Recommended Practice for Local Authorities on Data Transparency (2013):

 - download the user guide for the Brighton & Hove City Council interactive map (PDF 678KB)